ensismoebius/dotfiles/README.md

 To customize a component, simply edit the corresponding files within the `stow/` directory.
 For example, to change your foot terminal settings, you would edit `stow/config/.config/foot/foot.ini`.
 After saving the change, the symlink in your home directory will automatically reflect the new configuration.

+## Troubleshooting

+### Cannot type 'ã' (or other composed characters) in GNOME Text Editor

+If you're experiencing issues typing composed characters like 'ã' in GNOME Text Editor (or similar GTK applications), it might be due to the input method module.
+To fix this, ensure the `GTK_IM_MODULE` environment variable is correctly set.

+1.  **Verify the fix:**
+    First, test if setting the `GTK_IM_MODULE` works by running GNOME Text Editor from your terminal with the following command:
+    ```bash
+    GTK_IM_MODULE=gtk-im-context-simple gnome-text-editor
+    ```
+    If you can now type 'ã' correctly, proceed to the next step to make the change permanent.

+2.  **Make the fix permanent:**
+    This configuration is managed within your `dotfiles` in the `stow/config/.config/environment.d/` directory.
+The solution involves creating or modifying a file to set the `GTK_IM_MODULE` environment variable.

+    Ensure you have a file named `99-gtk-input.conf` (or similar) in `stow/config/.config/environment.d/` with the following content:
+    ```
+    GTK_IM_MODULE=gtk-im-context-simple
+    ```
+    This file is automatically symlinked to `~/.config/environment.d/99-gtk-input.conf` by GNU Stow.

+3.  **Apply the changes:**
+    For the environment variable to take effect, you need to either log out and log back in, or restart your user session.

 ## 🛠️ Scripts

 Utility scripts are located in the `stow/scripts/` package, which links them to `~/Scripts/`.
 These include tools for system configuration, hardware management, and more.